Miriampion/portfolio/branding.md

   - img: sketchbook-2-bee.png
     title:
     desc: More sketches.
 I love sketches.
 I love this project.
+  - img: story-bee.png
+    title:
+    desc: The original sketches and ideas came to this idea for the brand.
+Mixing the yellow watercolour with the hard black and blocky text.
+The brand feels modern and young.
+It also incorporates the flower pattern of the pysanky egg.
   - img: bright-futures-logo.png
     id: future
     title: Brand for Charity Fund